Home

 • Most clay-based litters contain silica which is a known carcinogen (cancer causing)

-clay cat litter clay cat litter
+bentonite clay cat litter

 Clumping litter (scoop away cat litter) was developed in the United Kingdom in the 1950's and then further advanced in the United States in the 1980's.

-It is made from bentonite clay or sand to which a finely ground bentonite clay has been added.
 Bentonite is used as it has unique water absorption capabilities as well as odor controlling characteristics.
 When wet, the granulated clay clumps together and forms a solid, insoluble mass.

 • Clumps can be easily scooped from the litter tray, leaving the balance of the litter dry and clean